kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 ---
 ## Working with a Sample Document :page_with_curl:
-To best see the capabilities of git and Zotero, we'll need a LaTeX document to test it out on.
+To best see the capabilities of Git and Zotero, we'll need a LaTeX document to test it out on.
 * Do you already have a working LaTeX project in mind?
 On the *Welcome* editor tab you can select `Open` and navigate to your project's home folder, or select `Open Folder` from the Explorer tab on the sidebar.
-  * If you haven't already, select `Initialize Repository` from the source control tab in the primary side bar to activate git tracking.
+  * If you haven't already, select `Initialize Repository` from the source control tab in the primary side bar to activate Git tracking.
 This is the same as running `git init` in the terminal.
 * Otherwise, you can use [this sample project off of github](https://github.com/kevScheuer/latex-sample).
 Follow the instructions